Psychology Student Ambassadors

-Why did you decide to major in psychology?
+Why did you choose to major in psychology at UM?

 What are you binge watching?

-A psychology major with a neuroscience minor, LeMarcus is fascinated by the workings of the brain.
+A psychology major with a neuroscience minor, Tre is fascinated by the workings of the brain.
 He balances theory and practice by being a neuroscience lab researcher as well as a community assistant in residence halls, where he builds a “peaceful and loving community,” by teaching conflict resolution skills.
-LeMarcus is member of Men of Excellence, a community service-based organization, which works to foster educationally enriched programs and support high standards of personal and academic achievement among its members.
 A student in the Sally McDonnell Honors College, he embodies the ideals of that organization both in and out of the classroom.

 Why did you decide to study psychology?